 Lambeth and Southwark have the assets they need to address health inequality, and develop policies, services and infrastructures that are economically beneficial for far more of their residents.
 Relatively small changes could deliver vastly improved outcomes.
 Undoubtedly, 2021 will provide an opportunity to re-set public policy for the better.

 We hope this report provides the basis for debate and then action.
 We’re here to help put health equity at the heart of policy.
 For tailored briefings, help reaching community researchers, or to learn more about our local data insights, please get in touch.

 Our report explores how cities around the world are addressing health inequalities and shares their real-world solutions to pressing urban health issues.

-Five pathways for cross-sector action
+Five pathways for cross-sector action on urban health equity

 Data Partnerships Manager, Anna Tarkington, talks about the launch of the Urban Health Index, a ground-breaking social progress index for Lambeth and Southwark.